Door 2 Tour

 Isle of Man coach holidays

 Isle Of ManMarooned between England, Ireland, Scotland and Wales in the Irish Sea roughly 60 miles west of Lancashire lies the pint-sized Isle of Man, some 32 miles long by 15 miles wide.
 Its small size hasn't intimidated it into following the rest of Britain however: This unique self-governing kingdom has its own parliament, own postage stamps, own Manx language and own currency (although the English pound is widely accepted).
-Even Queen Elizabeth II isn't called the Queen here, but holds the more modest title of 'Lord of Mann'.

 Since almost half the island is uninhabited, Isle of Man coach holidays are ideal for enjoying the wound-down pace, fresh air, enchanting glens and mountains.
 The space proves great for rambling, cycling and other outdoor pursuits and its pleasantly surprising scenery, beaches and medieval castles are ripe for exploration.